jengalas/thegourmetmoose-netlify/_posts/2016-06-19-banana-bread.md

 ## INSTRUCTIONS
 1. Preheat oven to 350°F. Grease and flour one 9x5-inch loaf pan.
 2. Cream butter and sugar until smooth.
 Beat in eggs, then bananas.
 Add nuts if desired.
 Add flour and soda, stirring just until combined.
-3. Pour into prepared pan and bake at 350°F for about 1 hour (or till toothpick comes out clean).
+3. Pour into prepared pan and bake at 350°F for about 50-60 minutes (or till toothpick comes out clean - test early).
 Remove from pan and let cool, store in refrigerator or freeze.